List of Scream Queens characters: Season One

 In "The Final Girl(s)," Chanel and the other Chanels are arrested upon Hester claiming they were behind the Red Devil killings and are sent away to Palmer Asylum.
 While incarcerated, Chanel rises to become asylum president.
 With a release from the constant pressures of society, she and the other two Chanels find happiness in their new home and even expressed not wanting to leave at all.

 Season Two

-In Season Two, it is revealed that Chanel, #3 and #5 left the asylum after Hester confessed to her crimes and graduated from community college with a communications degree.
-She then became a phlebotomist and believed that it could rehabilitate her image as she and the Chanels were hated by the public, even though they were acquitted of the accusations.
-It is revealed that she is broke after being disowned by her wealthy parents and is living in a run-down apartment alongside #3 and #5.
-Cathy Munsch offers Chanel a job as a medical student at the C.U.R.E Institute Hospital, which she accepts.
-Chanel becomes interested and starts dating Dr Brock Holt and also assists him on cases.
-It is revealed that Chanel has reverted to hating Chanel #5, who had stopped taking her medication and also becomes the enemy of Nurse Ingrid Marie Hoffel, who believes that she is not good enough to be a doctor.
-At the end of Season 2, Chanel takes over Dr Scarlett's show "Lovin The D" and changes it to "Lovin The C" with Chanel #3 as her executive producer.
-In the final scene, Chanel gets into her car and finds an old Kappa Kappa Tau ring and sees the Red Devil in the backseat of her car and screams.
+In Season Two, Chanel, #3, and #5 leave the asylum after Hester confesses to her crimes due to misunderstanding how double jeopardy works.
+Chanel graduates from community college, becoming a phlebotomist to rehabilitate her image, as the Chanels were previously hated by the public.
+Disowned by her wealthy parents, she lives in a rundown apartment with #3 and #5.
+Cathy Munsch offers Chanel a job at the C.U.R.E Institute Hospital, where she becomes a medical student and dates Dr. Brock Holt.
+Chanel takes over Dr. Scarlett's show, "Lovin The D," rebranding it to "Lovin The C," with #3 as her executive producer.
+In the final scene, Chanel discovers an old Kappa Kappa Tau ring and encounters the Red Devil in her car, prompting a scream.